MKLab-ITI/pygrank/README.md

 in the networkx graph, e.g. the order of traversing ``for u in G``).
 Similarly, numpy arrays can also be passed to that method instead of the personalization dictionary to also avoid these conversions.

-**This optimization is not supported by some post-processing schemes.**
+:warning: Directly passing numpy arrays instead of personalization dictionaries is not yet supported by some post-processing schemes.

 ### Adjacency Matrix Normalization